deis/deis/docs/installing_deis/configure-load-balancers.rst

 A health check should be configured on the load balancer to send an HTTP request to /health-check at port 80 on all nodes in the Deis cluster.
 The health check endpoint returns an HTTP 200.
-This enables the load balancer to serve trafic to whichever hosts happen to be running the deis-router component at any moment.
+This enables the load balancer to serve traffic to whichever hosts happen to be running the deis-router component at any moment.

 EC2